SanderVocke/wasix-sysroot/README.md

 # wasix-sysroot
 A minimal sysroot for building C/C++ against wasix-libc.

+# NOTICE

+Rather than continue this repo, maintainers of `wasix-libc` have suggested to merge the build scripts from here into `wasix-libc` and release a sysroot from there.
+For the time being, will keep this repository up as long as there are no releases from the `wasix-libc` side.

 # Background

 [wasix-libc](https://github.com/wasix-org/wasix-libc) provides a variant of [wasi-libc](https://github.com/WebAssembly/wasi-libc) with useful extensions which are supported in the [Wasmer](https://github.com/wasmerio/wasmer) WASM runtime.